Power of Dreams (album)

-Atsuku Nare is one of her biggest hits, which single sold more than million copies.
-It also received new album mix under title Album version.
-It has total of 14 tracks which makes her the longest studio album in her whole career.
+Atsuku Nare is one of her biggest hits, having sold more than million copies.
+It received a new album mix under title Album version.
+The album has a total of 14 tracks which makes this the longest studio album in Ohguro’s career.

 The single Aishitemasu didn't make it to this album, instead it was released in her the first compilation album Back Beats #1.
-Kaze ni nare was originally supposed to release as a single, however it was postponed due to unknown reasons and end up releasing in this album as the part of the album tracks.
+Kaze ni nare was originally supposed to released as a single, however it was postponed for unknown reasons and end up being releasing on this album as the part of the album tracks.

+Reception

-The album reached No. 1 in its first week on the Oricon chart.
-The album sold 1,755,000 copies.
-It's her most successful studio album in her entire music career history.
-It got rewarded with Gold disc by Recording Industry Association of Japan.
+The album reached No. 1 in its first week on the Oricon chart, finally selling 1,755,000 copies.
+It was Ohguro’s most successful studio album.
+It received a Gold disc from the Recording Industry Association of Japan.